WordPress/gutenberg/CONTRIBUTING.md

 # Contributing

-Thank you for thinking about contributing to WordPress' Gutenberg project!
-If you're unsure of anything, know that you're 💯 welcome to submit an issue or pull request on any topic.
-The worst that can happen is that you'll be politely directed to the best location to ask your question, or to change something in your pull request.
-We appreciate any sort of contribution, and don't want a wall of rules to get in the way of that.
+Thank you for thinking about contributing to WordPress’ Gutenberg project!
+If you’re unsure of anything, know that you’re 💯 welcome to submit an issue or pull request on any topic.
+The worst that can happen is that you’ll be politely directed to the best location to ask your question, or to change something in your pull request.
+We appreciate any sort of contribution, and don’t want a wall of rules to get in the way of that.

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.
 With that in mind, all contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-Before contributing, we encourage you to read our [Contributing Policy](CONTRIBUTING.md) (you're here already!) and our [Handbook](https://wordpress.org/gutenberg/handbook/).
+Before contributing, we encourage you to read our [Contributing Policy](CONTRIBUTING.md) (you’re here already!) and our [Handbook](https://wordpress.org/gutenberg/handbook/).
 If you have any questions on any of these, please open an issue so we can help clarify them.

 All WordPress projects are [licensed under the GPLv2+](LICENSE.md), and all contributions to Gutenberg will be released under the GPLv2+ license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv2+ license.